-New Hampshire’s Only National Park Property Is A Treasure Everyone Needs To Explore At Least Once
+New Hampshire’s National Historic Park Property Is A Treasure Everyone Needs To Explore At Least Once

 When you think of National Parks in America, you might imagine huge mountains with peaks to summit.
-While that’s true for some states, you might be surprised to know that New Hampshire actually has its own National Park property.
+While that’s true for some states, you might be surprised to know that there is a National Historic Park in New Hampshire.
+The state actually has its own National Park property!
 It’s a bit different than a traditional National Park in that it’s referred to as a “National Historic Site.”
-These sites are used to refer an “officially recognized area of national historic significance in the United States.”
-The one in New Hampshire is beautiful and worth a visit.
+These sites are used to refer to an “officially recognized area of national historic significance in the United States.”
+This one in New Hampshire is beautiful and absolutely worth a visit.

-Saint-Gaudens National Historic Site is open through October 31st from 9 a.m. to 4:30 p.m.
+Saint-Gaudens National Historic Site is open year round, and the The Visitor Center, Little Studio, and New Gallery-Atrium Complex are open for visitors from from Memorial Day weekend through October 31st each year.
 It’s located at 139 Saint Gaudens Rd., in Cornish.
 Learn more about the site through the official website, including a more robust history and description of each building.
 You can reach them on (603) 675-2175.
-The entrance fee is $10 per person and can be used for 7 days from the day of purchase.
-To learn more about Augustus Saint-Gaudens, click here.
+The entrance fee is $10.00 per person, and can be used for seven days from the day of purchase.

 While you’re exploring new things in New Hampshire, check out these awesome fall hikes located throughout the Granite State.

 OnlyInYourState may earn compensation through affiliate links in this article.

 Address: Saint-Gaudens National Historical Park, 139 St Gaudens Rd, Cornish, NH 03745, USA

 How many state parks does New Hampshire have?

 New Hampshire has 93 state parks that you can visit.
 They range from beach front access, to campgrounds, trails, and more.
 The state also has two National Park units.